-The Company has adopted its own code for dealing in the Company's securities by Directors and relevant employees who are likely to be in possession of inside information in relation to the securities of the Company (the "Code of Securities Dealings") on terms no less exacting than the required standards set out in the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") of the Listing Rules.
-We have received confirmation from all Directors that they have complied with the required standards set out in the Model Code of Securities Dealings throughout the six-month period ended 30 June 2018.
+The Company has adopted its own code for dealing in the Company's securities by Directors and relevant employees who are likely to be in possession of inside information in relation to the securities of the Company (the "Code of Securities Dealings") on terms no less exacting than the required standards set out in the Model Code of the Listing Rules.
+We have received confirmation from all Directors that they have complied with the required standards as set out in the Model Code and the Code of Securities Dealings throughout the six-month period ended 30 June 2018.